allenai/satlas-super-resolution/README.md

 ## Training
 To train a model on this dataset, run the following command, with the desired configuration file:

-`python -m ssr.train -opt ssr/options/urban_set_6images.yml`
+`python -m ssr.train -opt ssr/options/esrgan_s2naip_urban.yml`

-Make sure the configuration file specifies correct paths to your downloaded data.
+There are several sample configuration files in `ssr/options/`.
+Make sure the configuration file specifies correct paths to your downloaded data, the desired number of low-resolution input images, model parameters, and pretrained weights (if applicable).

 Add the `--debug` flag to the above command if wandb logging, model saving, and visualization creation is not wanted.

 ## Inference
-To run inference on the provided validation or test sets, run the following command (`--data_dir` should point to your downloaded data):
+To run inference on the provided validation or test sets, run the following command (`--data_dir` should point to your downloaded low-resolution data):

 `python -m ssr.infer --data_dir satlas-super-resolution-data/{val,test}_set/sentinel2/ --weights_path PATH_TO_WEIGHTS
 --n_s2_images NUMBER_S2_IMAGES --save_path PATH_TO_SAVE_OUTPUTS`